blog posts

 The concept of Web 3.0 is not new.
 As we said, it was introduced by Berners-Lee, along with artificial intelligence researcher James Alexander Handler and computer scientist Ora Lasilla, in a 2001 American Scientific paper.

-By 2013, approximately 4 million web domains out of a total of 250 million domains had semantic markup, meaning the use of HTML so that semantic content is also transmitting in addition to indexing.
+By 2013, approximately 4 million web domains out of a total of 250 million domains had semantic markup, which means using HTML to transmit semantic content in addition to indexing it.

 Web 3.0, as understood in 2021, is built on this advancement and uses other technologies such as artificial intelligence, blockchain, augmented reality, and virtual reality to visualize decentralized Internet experiences.

-The first version of the Internet was internet Web 1.0.
-Web 1 was read-only, and most users were just content clients, while designers mainly were web developers, creating websites with content mostly presented in text or graphics.
+The first version of the Internet was Internet Web 1.0.
+Web 1 was read-only, and most users were content clients.
+Designers mainly were web developers, creating websites with content mostly presented in text or graphics.
 In other words, Web 1.0 was the first step in the evolution of the World Wide Web.

-One of the main reasons for the emergence of the second generation Internet was the greater focus on user-generated content and interoperability between different websites and applications.
-So in Web 2.0, there was interaction with users.
+One of the main reasons for the emergence of the second-generation Internet was the greater focus on user-generated content and interoperability between different websites and applications.
+So, in Web 2.0, there was interaction with users.
 We are now on Web 2.
-In Web 2.0, platforms and websites allow content to go between Internet users and also allow them to create new content and even edit earlier content.
-Wikipedia, for example, is an information platform that the user can not only use but also edit.
+In Web 2.0, platforms and websites allow content to flow between Internet users and also allow them to create new content and even edit earlier content.
+Wikipedia, for example, is an information platform that the user can use and edit.

-But in Web 3.0, which is a blockchain-based decentralized Internet, not only can everyone generate content and edit previous content, but data and code are available to everyone, and information security is at its highest.
+However, in Web 3.0, a blockchain-based decentralized Internet, not only can everyone generate content and edit previous content, but data and code are available to everyone, and information security is at its highest.

 Five main features of Web 3.0